lawwman/tutorial/crypto/ethereum/eth_whitepaper.md

 - `contract accounts`: controlled by their contract code
   - every time the contract account receives a message its code activates, allowing it to read and write to internal storage and send other messages or create contracts in turn.

+`state transitions` are direct transfers of value and information between `accounts`. `Ether` is the main internal crypto-fuel of Ethereum, and is used to pay transaction fees.

 Note that "contracts" in Ethereum should not be seen as something that should be "fulfilled" or "complied with"; rather, they are more like "autonomous agents" that live inside of the Ethereum execution environment, always executing a specific piece of code when "poked" by a message or transaction, and having direct control over their own ether balance and their own key/value store to keep track of persistent variables.

 ## Messages and Transactions

 `transaction`: signed data package that stores a message to be sent from an `externally owned account`.

-transactions contain:
+Contains:
 - recipient of message
 - signature identifying the sender
 - amount of ether to transfer from sender -> recipient